Advantages of Electronic Access Control For Property Management

 An electronic access control system has the capability to store information up to several years.

-5. Ease of Integration.
 Electronic access control systems can be integrated with other security products such as a surveillance system and an intercom system.
 For a property manager, this creates a centralized security management solution.

-6. Ease in management of database.
 Electronic access systems have information stored on a centrally managed database, the most efficient being in the cloud.
 As added security and accountability, only a few select people have authorization to access the database.
 These select few have the capability of accessing it remotely from any computer allowed on the network with proper credentials.
 This makes it possible to remotely grant access to locked-out tenants, for example.